GETTING TO KNOW JESUS PERSONALLY

 The Lord Jesus tells me that while the leaders fight it out, my loved ones and I will be taken care of throughout the coming world chaos because I am obeying Christ.

 It seems to be a principle of the Kingdom of God that we cannot accept what is freely given to us.
-We have to lose it, and then gain it back an inch at a time.
-Such is the story of mankind, of Adam and Eve, of Samson, and of all the rest of us.
+We must lose it, and then gain it back an inch at a time.
+That is the story of mankind, of Adam and Eve, of Samson, and of all the rest of us.

 The inevitable took place.
 The master of deception appeared in the garden and promised Eve she would be wise like God, knowing good from evil, if she would disobey the express command of God and partake of the tree.